swaptacular/swpt_accounts/protocol.rst

   * The ``creditor_id`` for the debtor's account SHOULD be ``0``.

-  * It is RECOMMENDED to not send `AccountTransfer`_ messages for the debtor's account.
+  * Sending `AccountTransfer`_ messages for the debtor's account is OPTIONAL.

 .. [#forbid-transfers] Server implementations must not accept incoming transfers for "scheduled for deletion" accounts.
 That is: